cdata/solstice-submarine-ctf/README.md

   - Singleplayer is structured identically to multiplayer, thanks to a client class stubbed out with AI logic.
   - Picking, pathing, fog of war, sprite animation, scene graph and other engine features all written from scratch.
   - Game maps are generated from an interpreted JSON configuration.

+## Art Direction

+The Solstice Submarine is a yearly comic / digital experience that [Donna Almendrala][19] and I work on together, but Donna is the true artist between the two of us.
+She draws and screen prints the entire comic herself, and is also responsible for the amazing artistic panels on the left, right and bottom sides of the game viewport.
+[A digital copy of this year's Soltice Submarine mini-comic][22] has been included in this repository courtesy of Donna.

+All of the sprites used in the game are original artwork by both Donna and me:

+![Solstice Submarine Sprite Sheet][25]

 ## Running Locally